Ian-Stewart-Binks/TriageApplication/README.md

 TriageApplication
 =================
+*Note: This was the README file for the project, given to the TA.*
 Welcome to the TriageApplication, version 2.0!
 This is an application built for all of your required ER needs.

 Instructions for use: